Articles / Fixesupdated for DaVinci Resolve 21.0 (June 2026)

 Two things cause this, and neither is rare.

-First, a filename or duration mismatch.
-If the file was renamed or re-encoded (even a resave in the same format can shift the duration by a frame or two), Resolve's matching logic won't consider it the same file, and it'll keep asking.
-Rename the file back to match, or use the manual relink option that lets you pair one specific file to one specific clip by hand.
+First, a name or duration mismatch, the exact matching rules from the section above.
+A rename, a re-encode, even a resave in the same format that shifts the duration by a frame or two, and Resolve keeps asking.
+Rename the file back to match, or fall back to Replace Selected Clip and pair the file to the clip by hand.

 Second, a stale render cache.
 Resolve sometimes displays a clip as offline because its cached preview thinks the file is still missing, even after the actual link is repaired.
 Go to Playback > Delete Render Cache > All and give Resolve a chance to rebuild that cache from scratch, according to the troubleshooting steps in Beginners Approach's guide to the issue.